 After surveying the tables around me and reviewing the vegetarian options on the menu, I settled on the vegetarian nachos.
 To my delight, I found their “jalapeño purée” nestled between the chips and the cheese, and I loved it.
 So much so that I asked if we could eat there again the next night.
 Options were limited, and I was obsessed with the jalapeño purée!

 “Purée” is not a Spanish word and the sauce wasn’t completely smooth, anyway.
-I was almost tempted to call this stuff “chunky hot sauce” (ew).
+I was almost tempted to call this stuff “chunky hot sauce” (not cute).
 Relish seemed like the best descriptor, since the jalapeños are chopped up very small in the food processor.

 This jalapeño relish is perfect for your jalapeño garden surplus, and it’s super simple to make.
 I’ve gone through a whole jar myself within a week—I like it that much.